EventStore/eventstore.org/_posts/2019-10-10-event-store-packages-for-amazon-linux-2.md

 To learn more about running Event Store clusters, [read this guide](https://eventstore.org/docs/server/cluster-with-manager-nodes/index.html).

 #### Systemd instead of System V init system
-As of Amazon Linux 2, [System V init has been replaced with systemd service and systems manager](https://aws.amazon.com/amazon-linux-2/release-notes/).
+As of Amazon Linux version 2, [System V init has been replaced with systemd service and systems manager](https://aws.amazon.com/amazon-linux-2/release-notes/).
 Event Store is now started using `systemctl` instead of `initctl`

 - Enable Event Store on Startup
 ```